gitpitch/in-60-seconds/README.md

 After you `git-push`, you are done!
 Your GitPitch slideshow presentation is now waiting for you to share or present at its public URL.

-You can access your slideshow presentation on `gitpitch.com` by building a URL with the following structure:
+You can build the public URL for your slideshow presentation on `gitpitch.com` using the following structure:

 ```
 https://gitpitch.com/$USER/$REPO/$BRANCH